tlswg/tls-pake/draft-ietf-tls-pake.md

 verifiers and registration records (w0, w1, and L) are not specified here; see
 {{Section 3.2 of SPAKE2PLUS}} for more information.

-The PAKEScheme value for SPAKE2+ fully defines the parameters associated with the protocol, including the prime-order group `G`, cryptographic hash function `Hash`, key derivation function `KDF`, and message authentication code `MAC`.
-Additionally, the PAKEScheme value for SPAKE2+ fully defines the constants for M and N as needed for the protocol; see {{Section 4 of SPAKE2PLUS}}.
+The `pake_spake2plus` extension  fully defines the parameters associated with the protocol, including the prime-order group `G`, cryptographic hash function `Hash`, key derivation function `KDF`, and message authentication code `MAC`.
+Additionally, the `pake_spake2plus` extension fully defines the constants for M and N as needed for the protocol; see {{Section 4 of SPAKE2PLUS}}.

 ## Protocol Execution {#spake2plus-run}

-The content of one PAKEShare value in the PAKEClientHello structure consists of the PAKEScheme value `SPAKE2PLUS_V1` and the value `shareP` as computed in
-{{Section 3.3 of SPAKE2PLUS}}.
+The content of the `pake_message` value in the PAKEClientHello structure is the value `shareP` as computed in {{Section 3.3 of SPAKE2PLUS}}.

-The content of the server PAKEShare value in the PAKEServerHello structure consists of the PAKEScheme value `SPAKE2PLUS_V1` and the value `shareV || confirmV`, i.e., `shareV` and `confirmV` concatenated, as computed in {{Section 3.3 of SPAKE2PLUS}}.
+The content of the server `pake_message` value in the PAKEServerHello structure is the value `shareV || confirmV`, i.e., `shareV` and `confirmV` concatenated, as computed in {{Section 3.3 of SPAKE2PLUS}}.

 Given `shareP` and `shareV`, the client and server can then both compute